andrei-kh/wallpaper-finder/README.md

       -rd, --remove-duplicates
                             Script would not save duplicates of images in save-folder.
                             If you have a lot of images you will die before it finishes.
+       -ua, --use-api       If present script would use 'praw' to parse reddit.
+                            Needs 'credentials.json' to be present.
       --credentials [PATH]  Folder with credentials.json.
       --save-folder [PATH]  Folder where immages would be saved.
       --temp-folder [PATH]  Temporary folder to save images.